petersiemen/cocodataset-sampler/README.md

 # [COCO](http://cocodataset.org/#home) - 2014 Dataset - Sampler

-The Microsoft COCO Dataset is widely used in Computer Vision research.
+The Microsoft COCO Dataset is widely used in Computer Vision research - not surprisingly it is quite huge.

-It is quite huge.
-In order to be able to experiment quick and easy with your Network Architectures you might want to have a fair sample of it on your local machine.
+In order to be able to experiment nice and easy with your Neural Network Architectures
+you might want to have a fair sample of it that fits onto your notebook.

+This python scripts generates a sample for/from the 2014 COCO dataset.

 ## How to run the sampler
 1. install python 3.6 and it's development files